feynlee/curiosity-notes/_posts/2020-03-29-basic_cusomization_of_fastaipages.md

 ```scss
 $content-width: 1000px;
 ```
-You can find the default definitions of variables in the [minima theme](https://github.com/jekyll/minima/blob/master/_sass/minima/initialize.scss)
+You can find the default definitions of variables in the [minima theme](https://github.com/jekyll/minima/blob/master/_sass/minima/initialize.scss).

 ## Change the width of utterances comment section
-If you are using utterances for your comment section, its class name is simply `utterances`, so we can add the following line in `_sass/minima/custom-styles.css` to change the width:
+If you are using [utterances](https://utteranc.es) for your comment section, its class name is simply `utterances`, so we can add the following line in `_sass/minima/custom-styles.css` to change the width:
 ```scss
 .utterances {
   max-width: 100%;